roman-milk/roman-milk.github.io/pet-mommyslut.md

+===

- ****** &quot;Pet Mommy&quot;: Becoming a Mommy-Slut! ****** bysilkstockingslover© My orgasm finally done, no nook or cranny untouched by his assault, I begged my son, with his fingers still in me and his mouth still devouring my clit, "Please stop baby, I have to pee so badly."
+My orgasm finally done, no nook or cranny untouched by his assault, I begged my son, with his fingers still in me and his mouth still devouring my clit, "Please stop baby, I have to pee so badly."

  As his fingers left my cunt, I suddenly felt empty.
 As I pushed myself off the kitchen table, which I would never, ever be able to look at again and not remember the moment my life officially drastically changed, I stumbled, my orgasm apparently doing a number on my now jell-o like legs.
 I literally fell on my son's lap face first, his cock almost poking me in the eye.
 I promised, grabbing his very ready for action cock, "I will be right back to take care of that for you, son."